brycehenson/lab_slog/README.md

-# RLS-Robust-Logging-Standard-
+#SLOGS_structured_logging_standard
-Defining a standard for logging data to a json structure that is usefull in an experimental environment
+Defining a standard for logging data to a json structure that is usefull in an for a bunch of different uses.